Paul Ford

 Collapse occurs when feedback can no longer be delayed.
 It erases the narrative the system has been relying on.

-- People leave faster than they can be replaced.
+1. People leave you faster than they can be replaced.

-A charity might contract its scope after losing trust.
+A person might lessen activity after losing trust.
 A startup might confront product failure and leadership fatigue.
 Both held more belief than capability.
 Both have more learning ahead than they expected.

 Structural lessons of collapse